MikePacey/Lancaster-HEC/docs/gpu.rst

 will run much more slowly than on the V100s on the gpu- queues.

-**Priority**: When the queue becomes busy, priority will be given to jobs belonging to researchers associated with the contributing Research Groups so non-priority jobs may experience longer wait times during busy periods.
+**Priority**: When the queue becomes busy, priority will be given to jobs belonging to researchers associated with the Research Groups that contributed these nodes.
+Non-priority jobs may experience longer wait times during busy periods.
 Priority users will be notified on account creation that they have access to the *astro-tier1* or *astro-tier2* priority queues.
 All other users will have access to the *astro* queue.